Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/supported-devices-reference.md

 Support varies between browsers, Devices, and operating systems, and further differs for different browser versions, so it's not feasible to provide an up-to-date compatibility list.
 At the time of this publication (September 2019), Safari, Chrome, Edge, and Firefox all support the gamepad API, but only Chrome reliably maps common gamepads (Xbox and PlayStation controllers) to the W3C Standard Gamepad mapping, which allows the Input System to correctly identify and map controls.

 > [!NOTE]
-> Web currently doesn't support rumble.
+> Unity's Web platform currently doesn't support rumble.

 ## Other gamepads, joysticks, and racing wheels